BlockDevsUnited/NFT-COURSE/README.md

 * Everyone who completes the course will be granted an “BDU NFT Developer Certificate”
 * Certificates are non-transferable NFT’s

+### Schedule

+There will be a meetup at the start of each week in our discord channel.
+[Discord Channel](https://discord.gg/dBypDNd8)

+Week 1 Workshop - March 1st
+Week 2 Workshop - March 8th
+Week 3 Workshop - Match 15th
+Week 4 Workshop - March 22nd

+See below for details of each week's content.

 ### Tools

 * Solidity